Climbing Mt. Kilimanjaro: Training for a Kili Climb

 Kilimanjaro training in the Austrian AlpsKilimanjaro training in the Austrian Alps.

-If you can do that, and then return to the office on Monday feeling fine, then you are also fit enough to climb Kilimanjaro.
+If you can do that, and then return to the office on Monday feeling fine, then you are more than fit enough to climb Kilimanjaro.

 Do you need help with all this?